realodix/dessert-dev/README.md

             // given iterable
             ->each()
             ->isInt()
-            // Pass a new value to the and function to chain multiple
+            // Pass a new value to the and function ->and(true)
-            // assertions in a single test
-            ->and(true)
                 ->true()
                 ->notFalse();